zH4x-Dev/DeveloperTools/README.md

 - `Paint Dumper` Dump all information about painted attributes in the game.
 - `Certification Dumper` Dump all information about certified attributes in the game.
 - `Special Edition Dumper` Dump all information about special edition attributes in the game.
+- `Team Edition Dumper` Dump all information about team editions in the game.

 ## Commands and Examples